PineappleDoge/Learning-RLua-BETA/src/chapter_14_Operators.md

 print(3 <= 2) -- false
 ```

 You may ask, what are these used for?
-These are used for comparisons and commonly used within if statements.
+Relational operators are most commonly used to check the relationship between two operations.
+These are most commonly seen in if-statements